 Rural Business-Cooperative Service, USDA.

 This notice is to invite applications for grants to provide Technical Assistance for Rural Transportation (RT) systems under the Rural Business Development Grant (RBDG) to provide Technical Assistance for RT systems and for RT systems to Federally Recognized Native American Tribes' (FRNAT) (collectively “Programs”) and the terms provided in such funding.
-Successful applications will be selected by the Agency for funding and subsequently awarded from funds appropriated for the RBDG program.
+This notice is being issued in order to allow applicants sufficient time to leverage financing, prepare, and submit their applications and give the Agency time to process applications within fiscal year (FY) 2020.
+Successful applications will be selected by the Agency for funding and subsequently awarded to the extent that funding may ultimately be made available through appropriations.
+An announcement on the website at: https://www.rd.usda.gov/newsroom/fy2020-appropriated-funding will identify the amount received in the appropriations.

-Submit applications in paper format to the USDA Rural Development State Office for the State where the Project is located.
+Applications must be submitted to the USDA Rural Development State Office where the Project is located.
 A list of the USDA Rural Development State Office contacts can be found at: http://www.rd.usda.gov/contact-us/state-offices.
-If you want to submit an electronic application, follow the instructions for the RBDG funding announcement located at http://www.grants.gov.
-Please review the Start Printed Page 11488

 Start Further Info